-This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$373,000,000 aggregate principal amount of the Commonwealth's General Obligation Bonds, First Series A and B of 2007 (the "Bonds").
-The Bonds are being issued to finance various Commonwealth capital projects and environmental improvement programs.
+This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$702,405,000 aggregate principal amount of the Commonwealth's general obligation bonds consisting of \$565,000,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, Second Series A of 2007 (the "Second Series A Bonds"), \$23,000,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, Second Series B of 2007 (the "Second Series B Bonds" and collectively with the Second Series A Bonds, the "Second Series Bonds"), and \$114,405,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, First Refunding Series 2007 (the "First Refunding Series Bonds" and collectively with the Second Series Bonds, the "Bonds").
+The Second Series Bonds are being issued to finance various Commonwealth capital projects and environmental improvement programs.
+The First Refunding Series Bonds are being issued to refund certain outstanding bond issues of the Commonwealth.
 See "USE OF PROCEEDS."
 A summary of the purposes for which the Bonds are to be issued with their principal amounts and maturities is:

 Purpose Amount

-Series A
+Second Series A

-Capital Facilities Projects \$290,000,000
+Capital Facilities Projects \$450,000,000

-Pennworks Projects (Grants)
+Growing Greener II Projects 80,000,000

-Series B
+Pennworks Projects (Grants) 35,000,000

-Pennvest Projects (Loans) \$15,000,000
+Second Series B Pennworks Projects (Loans) \$23,000,000

-Pennworks Projects (Loans) 12,000,000
+First Refunding Series Refunding \$114,405,000